-There are now 11,000 trained street pastors, and they play an active part in 270 towns and cities around the UK.
+There are now 11,000 trained street pastors, and they play an active part in more than 240 UK towns and cities.
 There are a growing number of Street Pastors teams overseas.

 Street Pastors engage with people on the streets to care for them, listen to them and help them.
 They work together with other partners in the night-time economy to make communities safer.